(Photo by Ezra Shaw/Getty Images)

 Photo by Jim McIsaac/Getty Images

-In 2010 he Mets announced that they will start offering one hour tours of the cozy confines of Citi Field.
-Tours will take you behind the scenes of the ballpark’s inner workings, from the press box to the dugouts to anywhere a red shirted security guard forbids you from going.
+In 2010 the Mets announced that they will start offering one-hour tours of the cozy confines of Citi Field.
+Tours will take you behind the scenes of the ballpark's inner workings, from the press box to the dugouts to anywhere a red-shirted security guard forbids you from going.

-If you’re a season ticket holder, the tour is free if you schedule in advance.
-Otherwise, tickets for the tours range from $5-$10 depending on your age and the number of people in your group.
+If you're a season ticket holder, the tour is free if you schedule in advance.
+Otherwise, tickets for the tours range from $9 for children and adults over 60 and $13 for adults.
 Check out a tour review from Metsgrrl.com

 Kids Attractions